databricks/genai-cookbook/genai_cookbook/index-2.md

 This cookbook is intended for use with the Databricks platform.
 Specifically:
 - [Mosaic AI Agent Framework](https://docs.databricks.com/generative-ai/retrieval-augmented-generation.html) which provides a fast developer workflow with enterprise-ready LLMops & governance
-- [Mosaic AI Quality Lab](https://docs.databricks.com/generative-ai/agent-evaluation/index.html) which provides reliable, quality measurement using proprietary AI-assisted LLM judges to measure quality metrics that are powered by human feedback collected through an intuitive web-based chat UI
+- [Mosaic AI Agent Evaluation](https://docs.databricks.com/generative-ai/agent-evaluation/index.html) which provides reliable, quality measurement using proprietary AI-assisted LLM judges to measure quality metrics that are powered by human feedback collected through an intuitive web-based chat UI

 # Retrieval-augmented generation (RAG)